Menu

 1. The rental income

 2. The ability to repay the mortgage interest.
-This is referred to as the Interest Cover Ratio, referred to for short as ICR.
+This is referred to as the Interest Cover Ratio, abbreviated as ICR.

 To give you an example of how a stress test works, consider the following hypothetical example: